RahSar/Robot_Project/README.md

 # COLORS

-Select Random 4 letters and place an order
+Select 4 cubes and place an order

 ## Table of Contents